sky-uk/feed/README.md

 ## feed-dns

-`feed-dns` manages a Route53 hosted zone, updating entries to point to ELBs or CNAMEs of your choosing.
+`feed-dns` manages a Route53 hosted zone, updating entries to point to ELBs or arbitrary hostnames.
 It is designed to be run as a single instance per zone in your cluster.

 See the command line options with: